Rear-End Collisions: Fault, Claims, and Compensation

 Safe following is your best defense against rear-ending another vehicle in Utah.
 When a driver follows too closely, they are usually at fault.
 That said, fault is not automatic.
 It can shift if the lead driver suddenly cuts in without space, stops for no reason, drives with broken brake lights, or reverses.

 Utah also uses modified comparative negligence.
-Both drivers share blame for the accident, and their pay is reduced accordingly.
+If both drivers share fault for an accident, the injured person’s compensation may be reduced by their percentage of fault.
 If either driver is 50% at fault or more, they cannot recover money from the other party.

-There are limited situations where the lead driver’s actions matter.
-When driving in heavy traffic, drivers may cut across lanes, fail to signal lane changes, or stall without moving to the shoulder.
-Or have brake lights that do not work.
+There are a few situations in which the lead driver’s actions matter.
+When driving in heavy traffic, drivers may cut across lanes, fail to signal lane changes, or stall without moving to the shoulder or have brake lights that do not work.

 Each case is fact-specific.
 Even then, the rear driver must still show they acted with care.
 Comparative fault means your recovery can be reduced by your percentage, which is why documenting the scene and getting neutral witness statements can make a big difference.